cypress-io/cypress/docs/source/guides/cypress-basics/commands-elements-and-assertions.md

 cy.get('.element-i-desire')
 ```

 That's it!
 If the element is not on that page, you'll get a failure.
-If it's there at any point during the timeout period, you'll go green.
+If it's there at any point during the timeout period, your test will go green.

 Don't write complicated tests until you've mastered the simple ones!
 Cypress is very powerful and expressive, you may well find that you never actually need complicated tests, or that you need drastically fewer than you expected.
-Remember: no code is faster than _no code_.
+Remember: _no code is faster than no code_.

 ### What About Non-Existence?